oxysoft/maplewookie/README.md

 ### Todo

-- A nice front end for non technical users
+- Support for the rest of the equipments
+- Background image in the preview pane
 - Make a dumper program for the GD
 - Store all the data/pictures into nx and/or json files
 - Read the item pool at runtime rather than having the ids in static arrays